-If a student would like to lodge a complaint, a formal or informal approach must be made to an Applied Vocational Training Director.
+If a student would like to lodge a complaint, a formal or informal approach must be made to an AVT Director.
 To commence this process a student will need to complete a Complaints Lodgement Form here.

 AVT ensures that students have access to a fair and equitable process for appeals against assessment decisions.
 An appeals and reassessment process is an integral part of all training and assessment pathways leading to a nationally recognised qualification or Statement of Attainment under the Australian Qualifications Framework (AQF).

 Valid grounds for an appeal against an assessment decision (where the trainee feels the assessment decision is incorrect) could include the following: